leuty/iconarray/README.md

 ### ecCodes for GRIB decoding

 Since this package uses cfgrib to decode GRIB data, make sure to run `tools/setup_grib_env.sh` with your conda environment active to setup ecCodes correctly.
 You need to deactivate and reactivate the conda environment for that settings to be applied correctly.
-This step only needs to be done once, the settings are then stored in the conda enviroment!
+This step only needs to be done once, the settings are then stored in the conda environment!
 In case of an upgrade of the ecCodes versions and definitions supported by spack, this setup script might need to be updated.
 If you need a personalised version of ecCodes definitions that is not supported by spack, you can specify the path to your version in `GRIB_DEFINITION_PATH` (and `GRIB_SAMPLES_PATH` if needed) in `tools/setup_grib_env.sh`.

 ### Code structure

 The structure of the package is currently simple:
-* `src/ion_timeseries`: source code, modules for features and utilities, and for the command-line tools (`cli.py`)
+* `src/ion_timeseries`: Source code of the package.
+Modules for features and utilities, and for the command-line tools (`cli.py`).
 * `src/resources`: the file `domains.yaml` stores the pre-defined domains and can be extended for user-defined domains
-* `tests/test_icon_timeseries`: unit and integration tests
+* `tests/test_icon_timeseries`: Unit and integration tests, run with `pytest`.
-* `tools/*`: helper scripts for the setup and some linters/checkers
+- `tools/`: Helper scripts primarily for setup and development
-* `requirements/*`: files specifying the dependencies of the package
+    - `run-mypy.sh`: Run script for the static type checker `mypy`.
+    - `setup_env.sh`: Script to create new conda environments; see `tools/setup_env.sh -h` for all available options.
+    - `setup_grib_env.sh`: Script that sets the ecCodes environment variables in the conda environment.
+    - `setup_miniconda.sh`: Script to install miniconda.
-  * `requirements.yml`: unpinned dependencies
+* `requirements/`: Project dependencies and environment
+  * `requirements.yml`: Top-level runtime and development dependencies with minimal version restrictions (typically a minimum version or a version range); kept manually.
+  * `environment.yml`: Full tree of runtime and development dependencies with fully specified ('pinned') version numbers; created with `conda env export`.
-  * `environment.yml`: saved pinned environments (reproducible), this should only be updated with a tested, stable environment!
+  This should only be updated with a tested, stable environment!
-* `.github`: definition files for GitHub Actions workflows
-* `docs`: could be build automatically with sphinx to generate html or pdf documentation, currently not set up
+* `docs`: Documentation.
+Could be build automatically with sphinx to generate html or pdf documentation, currently not set up.
-* `jenkins/`: templates for Jenkins plans, currently not used
+* `jenkins/`: Templates for Jenkins plans, currently not used.
+* `.github`: Definition files for GitHub Actions workflows
+* `.github/workflows/`: [GitHub Actions](https://docs.github.com/en/actions) workflows, e.g., checks that are run when certain branches are pushed
+* `.gitignore`: Files and folders ignored by `git`.
+* `.pre-commit-config.yaml`: Configuration of pre-commit hooks, which are formatters and checkers run before a successful commit.
+* `AUTHORS.md`: Project authors.
+* `CONTRIBUTING.md`: Instructions on how to contribute to the project.
+* `HISTORY.md`: List of changes for each version of the project.
+* `LICENSE`: License of the project.
+* `MANIFEST.in`: Files installed alongside the source code.
+* `pyproject.toml`: Main package specification file, including build dependencies, metadata and the configurations of development tools like `black`, `pytest`, `mypy` etc.
+* `README.md`: Description of the project.
+* `USAGE.md`: Information on how to use the package.

+### How to provide executable scripts

+By default, a single executable script called icon-timeseries is provided.
+It is created when the package is installed.
+When you call it, the main function (`cli`) in `src/icon_timeseries/cli.py` is called.

+When the package is installed, an executable script named `icon-timeseries` is created in the bin folder of the active conda environment.
+Upon calling this script in the shell, the `main` function in `src/icon_timeseries/cli.py` is executed.

+The scripts, their names and entry points are specified in `pyproject.toml` in the `[project.scripts]` section.
+Just add additional entries to provide more scripts to the users of your package.

 ### Testing and code standards